candytale55/All-Python-Code-Snippets-2020/README.md

 The purpose of the project is just personal learning.
 I may revisit this code to find different solutions or to apply it under other context.

 ## Features
-In file **_larger_sum_extra_basic.js_** : larger_sum() loops through each list separately and adds to variables sum1 and sum2.
+In file **_larger_sum_extra_basic.py_** : larger_sum() loops through each list separately and adds to variables sum1 and sum2.
 After looping is done it, compares the two sums in an if statement and return the correct list.

 #### To-do list:
 * The excersise solution is too basic.
 It should be possible to do it with builtin methods and/or removing variables sum1 and sum2 = working directly with the lists.